yaronf/draft-sheffer-wimse-s2s-reduced/draft-sheffer-wimse-s2s-reduced.md

 --- abstract

-This doccument is a proposed revision that simplifies the working group's workload-to-workload protocol document.
+This document is a proposed revision that simplifies the working group's workload-to-workload protocol document.
 If accepted by the working group, these changes will be back-ported to that document.
 Otherwise, it was a good try.

 The WIMSE architecture defines authentication and authorization for software workloads in a variety of runtime environments, from the most basic ones up to complex